BLyndon/bayesian_methods/theoretical_background/2_latent_variable_models.md

 The first two examples are discrete latent variable models.
 The remaining examples are continuous latent variable models.

 ### Interpretation
 In many cases, the latent variables can be interpreted.
 In case of clustering, the value of the latent variable corresponds to the cluster component.
-In case of blind source separation, each latent variable corresponds to a source.
+In case of blind source separation, where mixed signals from several sources are measured, each latent variable corresponds to a single source.

 ### Training
 The latent variables are completely unobservable and must be inferred from the observed data.
 An important training method for latent variable models is the expectation maximation.